-There are many things which can put you at great risk of injury, but there are few common reasons why people develop both of these problems.
+There are many things which can put you at a greater risk of injury, but there are a few common reasons why people develop these problems.

 - Repetition – People who are performing repetitive actions and movements are at risk for this type of injury.